Romain-OC/Automation-Network-setting/README.md

 Supported OS (Debian 9,Ubuntu,CentOS)

+Requirement :
-Requirement : distro module for python3
+*Distro module for python3
+*Need to be executed as Superuser

 # Français :